openhab/openhab-docs/configuration/blockly/rules-blockly-items-things.md

 Function: Gets all items with the given tags which you can iterate over via a loop

 - returns a collection of items which have the given tags
-- multiple tags can be provided which then need to be separared with a comma
+- multiple tags can be provided which then need to be separated with a comma
 - if multiple tags are given, the item must have all of the tags ("and"-condition)

 :::tip